LukasWoodtli/WebPage/content/exponential_coordinates_rigid_body.md

+---
-Title: Exponential Coordinate Representation of Rigid-Body Motions
+title: Exponential Coordinate Representation of Rigid-Body Motions
-Category: Mathematics
+category: Mathematics
-Tags: Robotics
+tags: [Robotics]
+---

 Every displacement of a rigid body can be expressed as a displacement along a fixed screw axis $S$ (*Chasles-Mozzi theorem*).